 A Journey into the Imagination

-David Stuart Davies writes on the fantastic tales of Jules Verne. ...
+David Stuart Davies writes about the fantastic tales of Jules Verne.

 If imagination were a physical commodity, Jules Verne (1828 – 1905) would have had warehouses full of it.
 His fiction sparkles and fizzes with mind-blowing ideas, landscapes, plots and images.
 He remains one of the greatest of all fantasy writers and is generally regarded as the ‘Father of Science Fiction’ although the actual term for the genre was not coined until the early twentieth century.
 Verne referred to his works as ‘scientific romances’.
 In fact, he was the first professional writer who made a good living out of creating fantastic tales.

 Jules Gabriel Verne was born to bourgeois parents in Nantes, France.
 He was trained to follow in his father’s footsteps as a lawyer but, while in Paris, instead of immersing himself in the law, Verne found himself attracted to the theatre and, after obtaining his law degree and setting up a practice in 1850, he began writing numerous plays, dramas and operettas for the Théâtre Lyrique.